-ProCredit banks provide banking services for small and medium-sized enterprises (SMEs), including their owners and partners, and the banks position themselves as the "house bank" for SMEs.
-At the same time, by offering simple and easily accessible deposit facilities, we promote the development of a savings culture and thus contribute to greater economic stability and security to private households.
-The ProCredit banks do not offer any complex financial products or asset management services, but focus on transparent and simple products that SMEs and private households need.
+ProCredit banks specialise in meeting the demands of small and medium-sized enterprises, including their owners and partners.
+They provide banking services while at the same time offering simple and easily accessible deposit facilities, thereby promoting the development of a savings culture and contributing to greater economic stability and security in private households.
+The ProCredit banks do not offer any complex financial products or asset management services, but focus on transparent and simple products that SMEs and private households request.

 The ProCredit group pursues a sustainable business strategy.
 By supplying financial services in a responsible manner, the group makes a contribution to economic development in the countries in which it operates.
 We aim to be a leading bank for SMEs in our markets.
 These companies make an important contribution to economic growth and are highly valuable for job creation.
-Moreover, we are convinced that small and medium businesses are particularly important for the political stability of a country.
+Moreover, we are convinced that small and medium-sized businesses are particularly important for the political stability of a country.

-We are particularly committed to building long-term relationships with our business clients and encouraging longterm investments in production and agriculture as well as green energy and energy conservation.
+We are particularly committed to building long-term relationships with our business clients and encouraging longterm investments, particularly in production and agriculture as well as green energy and energy conservation.
 In this way we also want to reduce dependency on fossil fuels.
 Already in 2011 the ProCredit group began to develop and implement a concept for a comprehensive Environmental Management System.

-We build well-structured, efficient institutions, characterised by a high degree of professionalism, transparency, communication and trust, creating a satisfying environment and fostering loyalty among our clients and our staff.
+We build well-structured, efficient institutions characterised by a high degree of professionalism, transparency, communication and trust, creating a satisfying environment and fostering loyalty among our clients and our staff.
 By carefully recruiting and continuously providing training to our staff, we ensure that our clients are served in an optimal and responsible way.